 The injured person's losses in a slip and fall case are called "damages" in legalese.
 Some damages, like medical bills and lost income, are easier to calculate (and are therefore also easier to predict).

-For subjective, less concrete damages like “pain and suffering,” predictions are at best an educated guesses based on awards in similar cases in the past.
+For subjective, less concrete losses like “pain and suffering,” predictions are at best an educated guesses based on awards in similar cases in the past.
 Because every case and every jury is different, even the best analysis will still only predict pain and suffering damages within a broad range.

 Where the plaintiff’s suit was filed is important because residents of that particular county will make up the jury pool.
 With some exceptions, it is generally true that juries in rural areas award more conservative damages than juries in urban areas.
 Generally, suit is filed in the county where the injury occurred.
 However, depending on the case, there may be other filing options, such as the county where the defendant or plaintiff live, or where a corporate defendant’s headquarters are located.

-If a plaintiff’s attorney has a track record of accepting low settlements and never going to trial, the defendant will place a lower value on the case.
-This means that the defendant, particularly an insurance company, will be more willing to hold fast at a low settlement offer knowing that the plaintiff’s attorney would rather settle than actually conduct a trial.
+If a plaintiff’s attorney has a track record of accepting low settlements and never going to trial, the defendant may place a lower value on the case.
+This means the defendant (particularly insurance companies), will be more willing to hold fast at a low settlement offer knowing that the plaintiff’s attorney would rather settle than actually conduct a trial.
 If the defendant knows that the plaintiff’s attorney is ready and willing to go to trial, the defendant’s valuation of the case will go up.
 This is one big reason why it's important to choose a personal injury attorney who is right for you and your case.